viblo/pymunk/docs/src/benchmarks.rst

 manually downloaded Pypy.
 CPython 2.7 is using Cffi 1.7, the other tests Cffi 1.8.

+Remember that these results doesnt tell you how you game/application will perform, they can more be seen as a help to identify performance issues and know differences between Pythons.

 Pymunk-Get:
 +++++++++++

 ==========  ==============  =============  ==========
 ..
 CPython 2.7.12  CPython 3.5.2  Pypy 5.4.1
 ==========  ==============  =============  ==========
+Pymunk 5.1  2.1s            2.2s           0.36s
 Pymunk 5.0  4.3s            4.5s           0.37s
 Pymunk 4.0  1.0s            0.9s           0.52s
 ==========  ==============  =============  ==========